gro-ove/actools-uijson/README.md

     *Warning!* This thing could be pretty buggy.
 Sometimes you'll have to terminate updating (by press Esc) and try again.

 #### Known bugs
-* Dialog “Unsaved changes will be lost.
-Are you sure?” shows only when app closing by “X” button at the top.
-Looks like NW.js bug or something.
-I'll try to fix it later.
 * Sometimes Auto-updated Previews aren't able to detect new screenshot.
 * Auto-update wasn't tested.